evoldoers/evoldeeds/README.md

 Two different models ([H20](https://academic.oup.com/genetics/article/216/4/1187/6065876) and [KM03](https://pubmed.ncbi.nlm.nih.gov/14529629/)) are implemented for calculating the HMM transition probabilities in terms of the parameters of the underlying indel model.

 The JavaScript code also includes a JSON data structure (Cigar Tree) that compactly represents a phylogenetic tree, multiple sequence alignment (MSA), and ancestral sequence reconstruction, using a [CIGAR](https://jef.works/blog/2017/03/28/CIGAR-strings-for-dummies/)-like format.

-## Python

-The `python/` subdirectory of the repo contains considerably more in the way of algorithms, though the basics should be compatible with the JavaScript code described above.

-The Python code is implemented using [Jax](https://github.com/google/jax), making it suitable for model-fitting (which should be accelerated if using GPUs).

-In addition to the models and data structures described above in the JavaScript section, the Python codebase includes
-- an implementation of the [CherryML](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC10644697/) approach to fitting substitution rate matrices
-- several variations of CherryML and combinations with EM-like algorithms for fitting mixtures of substitution models
-- an implementation of a [variational algorithm](https://www.jmlr.org/papers/v11/cohn10a.html) for CTBN Potts models, for computing alignment substitution likelihoods where there are interactions between amino acids (i.e. because they are in physical contact in the folded 3D structure)

 ## Data